jpiechowka/rustboy/README.md

 * CLI with configurable arguments using `clap`
 * Sound
 * Graphics (with upscaling)
+* Automated compiling and releasing binaries for all operating systems
 * Everything else

 ## Building the emulator